 Decreasing employee turnover is often one of the key goals our customers strive to achieve.
 CS (Customer Service) functions aren’t allocated too many resources, but agent turnover can affect the bottom line through cost savings.

-Building on the hypothesis that the employee experience drives the customer experience and while keeping in mind that working for a successful company with satisfied customers increases motivation, it is important to remember to track the development of each agent’s satisfaction and pay attention to changing trends.
+Building on the hypothesis that the employee experience drives the customer experience, it is important to remember to track the development of each agent’s satisfaction and pay attention to changing trends.

 A good starting point when it comes to your efforts to boost employee satisfaction and reduce turnover is to understand the reasons why your customers are not satisfied with your agents’ performance.
 This will empower you to take the necessary steps to train accordingly and shift negative feedback into positive.
 Make sure to redirect that positive feedback back to your agents to boost morale, validate efforts, and celebrate success.

 Understanding the key drivers of Customer Experience

 Your Net Promoter Score is just a number.
 The real value of the score is your ability to grasp its key drivers.
 After all, what you need is actionable data that translate into useful insights.

 Our customers at Surveypal identify the key drivers of the customer experience using predefined answer icons when asking for feedback.
 Satisfied customers are asked “How did we succeed?” and unhappy customers are asked “What could we do better?” and are consequently prompted to select from 4 to 6 graphical icons depicting context-relevant reasons for their score.

-By doing this, they have increased their open feedback ratio from 15% to over 50% and are now harvesting NPS data alongside open feedback comments to get a deeper understanding of the experience, tackle issues proactively, and avoid the same issues from arising again in the future.
+By doing this, they increased their open feedback ratio from 15% to over 50% and are now harvesting NPS data alongside open feedback comments to get a deeper understanding of the experience, tackle issues proactively, and avoid the same issues from arising again in the future.